 If you suspect a person you care about has an addiction, getting that loved one help could be critical.
-However, before you make a choice to talk to them about their problem, you should first do some research, and seek advice from a trained professional.
-Being informed can help prepare you to do your part in your love one’s recovery.
+Before you make a choice to talk to them about their problem, first do some research and seek advice from a trained professional.
+Being informed can help prepare you to do your part in your loved one’s recovery.

 What Do You Know About the Person You Love?

-It’s important to understand that you may or may not be the closest person to your loved one, or the person that best understands the situation.
-Whether you are that person, or another is, you can work together to help address the issue with the assistance of treatment specialist.
-Ultimately though, it will be up to your loved one if he or she truly wants to stop abusing drugs or alcohol.
+It’s important to understand that you may or may not be the closest person to your loved one, or the person that best understands their situation.
+If you’re not that person but can connect with the one who is, you can work together to help address the issue with the assistance of a treatment specialist.
+Ultimately, it will be up to your loved one if he or she is ready to stop abusing drugs or alcohol.

 Addictions are chronic conditions.
 The National Institute on Drug Abuse points out that relapse is part of the disease profile.
-It’s not uncommon for people to move into and out of treatment often before they get better.
-But the more times you’ve tried it, the more significant the addiction might be.
+It’s not uncommon for people to move into and out of treatment often before they get better, but the more times someone has tried it, the more significant the addiction might be.

 Put Your Knowledge to Good Use

-Now that you understand how your loved one is touched by addiction, turn your attention to what a treatment program might look like.
+Now that you understand how your loved one is touched by addiction, turn your attention to what the right treatment program might look like.

-- Has tried recovery multiple times, you’ll need a fresh start.
-Don’t use the same program you’ve used before.
-Seek out a new facility with treatment elements your loved one has never tried in the past.
+- Has tried recovery multiple times, they’ll need a fresh start.
+The same program they’ve used before might not be the solution.
+Seek out a new facility with treatment elements your loved one hasn’t tried in the past.

 - Has a stable home life, intensive outpatient programs offer critical care without the high price tag of inpatient services.
-If you’re willing to help your loved one keep appointments and do homework, this could be a good option.
-If they don’t have a safe home environment, a sober living home may be a good option while they get outpatient care.
+If your loved one is able to keep appointments and do homework— or you’re willing to help—this could be a good option.
+If they don’t have a safe home environment that’s free of addiction triggers, look into a sober living environment, where they can live while they get outpatient care.

-Now, you’re ready to seek out treatment programs.
-Most are available online, and you can find them with web searches.
-Make a list of several that seem right for your family.
+Now you’re ready to seek out treatment programs.
+Most have websites, and you can find them with web searches.
+Make a list of several that may be right for your loved one.

 - What’s the ratio of staff to clients?
 Your loved one will need time with professionals to heal.
-Make sure the program isn’t so crowded that they can get ignored.
+Make sure the program isn’t so crowded they’ll get ignored.

 - Can you tell me about staff qualifications?
 Whom will your loved one work with?
 This is especially critical if they are facing a mental health issue too.
-You’ll need to make sure the staff has the education and the background to conduct an effective treatment program.
+You’ll need to make sure the staff has the education and the background to conduct an effective treatment program for a dual diagnosis.

 - How do you tailor care?
 Every person with an addiction is different.
 The treatment center should honor those differences.
 Find out what screening tests are given upon admission, and learn how those results change the treatment program.

 - What aftercare services do you provide?
-Addictions can be persistent, and it’s not uncommon for people to need touchup help when the formal treatment program is complete.
+Addictions can be persistent, and it’s not uncommon for people to need ongoing support when formal treatment is finished.
 Find out about alumni programs, additional counseling, and support group work.

-- Do you use evidence-based-based therapies?
+- Do you use evidence-based therapies?
 Treatment programs should provide research that validates the solutions they offer.

 Support Your Loved One’s Recovery